 Supply, demographics and demand drivers

-The successful demographic absorption of 2,750 new homes relies entirely on matching the built product to the correct demographic groups.
-The approved dwelling schedule for the pathfinder building, No. 1 Kings, serves as a highly accurate leading indicator of the developer's target market.
-Of the 255 apartments approved in February 2026, 127 are one-bedroom, 123 are two-bedroom, and only 5 are three-bedroom.
+The approved dwelling schedule for the pathfinder building, No. 1 Kings, gives the clearest early signal of product mix.
+Of the 255 apartments approved in February 2026, 127 are one-bedroom, 123 are two-bedroom, and 5 are three-bedroom.
+That mix points more toward singles, couples, corporate renters and downsizers than family housing.

 Scenario outlook and delivery path